 The sweet spot for most exterior paints is between 50°F and 90°F. If it’s too cold, the paint won’t cure correctly, leading to a weak finish.
 If it’s too hot, it dries too fast, which can cause brush marks and an uneven look.
 Humidity also plays a big role; high humidity slows down drying time, and painting on a damp surface can cause the paint to bubble or blister.
 Boise’s dry summer and early fall days are often perfect for expert exterior painting, but it’s always smart to check the forecast for a consistent, mild stretch of weather before you start.

-How Long to Wait Between Coats
+How Long Should You Wait Between Coats?

 Patience is a virtue, especially when applying a second coat of paint.
 Rushing this step is a common mistake that can undermine all your careful prep work.
 As a general rule, you should wait at least four to six hours between coats.
 This gives the first layer enough time to cure properly so the second coat can bond to it effectively.
 If you apply the next coat too soon, you risk pulling up the first layer and creating a tacky, uneven mess.
 Always double-check the paint can for the manufacturer’s specific recommendations, as drying times can vary.